-Brian is a Senior QA Engineer with over 15 years of broad experience to draw on as a regular blog contributor for TestLodge.
-Starting with a Bachelor’s degree in Information Networking and Telecommunications, he has worked on software teams for well-known companies in multiple industries, including Garmin, Commerce Bank, Cox Automotive, and his current employer, CBS Interactive.
+Brian is a Senior QA Engineer with over 20 years of broad experience to draw on as a blog contributor for TestLodge.
+Starting with a Bachelor’s degree in Information Networking and Telecommunications, he has worked on software teams for well-known companies in multiple industries, including Garmin, Commerce Bank, Cox Automotive, and CBS Interactive.
 He has spent time in Taiwan coordinating the testing of an Android handset for Garmin and Asus, and is currently automating testing of multiple websites, developing test plans, identifying and tracking down defect root causes, as part of his testing responsibilities.
 Brian has also been involved in a mobile app startup developing test processes and is experienced with the automation of website testing.

 Setting up a simple but well ordered QA toolbox for your team is a practical way to keep tools and documents together in one place and within easy reach.